 Health certificates are generally required for international travel and sometimes for domestic flights.
 Requirements vary by airline and destination, so check specific requirements when booking.

 Soft-sided carriers that comply with airline size restrictions are usually best, as they can compress slightly to fit under seats.
 Look for carriers with proper ventilation, waterproof bottoms, and comfortable padding.
+Again, pets cannot sit in any emergency exit rows and must comfortably fit under the seat in front of you.

 Generally, no. Most airlines require pets to remain in their carriers for the entire duration of the flight, except for service animals.

 Start carrier training weeks in advance, visit your vet for a pre-travel checkup, exercise your dog before the flight, and bring familiar items from home to help keep them calm.
+Dogs are not permitted on planes if they have any type of disruptive behavior.

 Traveling with your four-legged friend doesn't have to be stressful.
 With proper planning and the right airline choice, you and your pup can have a pawsitively wonderful journey together.